Language

 Can I request a lower stage than my score assigns?

-Generally no. The Pre-Evaluation score is the placement mechanism.
-If you feel your assigned stage is too high and your classes are too difficult, speak to your partner institution.
-Some institutions can advise on whether a transfer to an earlier stage is possible in your situation.
+Generally no. The Pre-Evaluation score is the placement mechanism, and there is no published procedure for choosing a lower stage.
+If you feel your assigned stage is too high and your classes are too difficult, ask your partner institution what your options are, since the rules can vary by institution.

 How much does the Pre-Evaluation cost?

 38,000 KRW per attempt, as of 2026.
 Both PBT and CBT cost the same.
-The fee was introduced on January 1, 2025; before that date, evaluations were free.
 Verify the current fee at kiiptest.org before registering.

 How long does the Pre-Evaluation take?